safe-global/safe-smart-account/README.md

 #### GnosisSafePersonalEdition.sol
 This version is targeted at users that control all keys owning a safe.
 The transaction hash can be signed with the private keys that manage the safe.

-Once the required number of confirmations is available `payAndExecuteTransaction` can be called with the sending confirmation signatures.
+Once the required number of confirmations is available `execPayTransaction` can be called with the sending confirmation signatures.
 This method will pay the submitter of the transaction for the transaction fees after the Safe transaction has been executed.

-`payAndExecuteTransaction` expects all confirmations sorted by owner address.
+`execPayTransaction` expects all confirmations sorted by owner address.
 This is required to easily validate no confirmation duplicates exist.

 #### GnosisSafeTeamEdition.sol
 This version is targeted at teams where each owner is a different user.
 Each owner has to confirm a transaction by using `confirmTransaction`.
-Once the required number of owners has confirmed, the transaction can be executed via `executeTransaction`.
+Once the required number of owners has confirmed, the transaction can be executed via `confirmExecTransaction`.
+If the sender of `confirmExecTransaction` is an owner it is not necessary to confirm the transaction before.
 Furthermore this version doesn't store the nonce in the contract but for each transaction a nonce needs to be specified.

 #### GnosisSafeStateChannelEdition.sol
 This version is meant to be used with state channels.
-It is similar to the personal edition, but without the payment option (therefore the method is named `executeTransaction`).
+It is similar to the personal edition, but without the payment option (therefore the method is named `execTransaction`).
 Furthermore this version doesn't store the nonce in the contract but for each transaction a nonce needs to be specified.

-##### Example execution for Personal Edition
+##### Example execution for State Channel Edition

 Assuming we have 2 owners in a 2 out of 2 multisig configuration: